yuejn/symmetrical-adventure/README.md

 * _Tile_ should also include information like _TeamMembers_, _Client_, and associated URLs.
 * Improve authentication — and figure out a nice way to check authentication on routes, and to stub the tests.
 * Tiles on creation can be assigned a phase through a name (e.g. "Flowcharts") but moving it (through `PATCH`) requires a phase ID.
 It should also be moveable via name.
 Default phases should be the 'first' phase.
+* JSON responses should be cleaned up to only show the essentials — and `GET /board` should only show `board.phases` and not also `board.tiles` because they are already shown in `board.phases`.